Making words count

 While my editing skills have been honed through professional experience (working to multiple daily deadlines sharpens the blade), my writing has taken a different course.
 It has evolved alongside my expanding interest in psychology, health and the human spirit.

-In recent years I have traveled twice to Spain (and Italy) for pilgrimage and four times to South America to explore the intersection between culture, consciousness and ancient, traditional healing models.
+In recent years I have traveled twice to Spain (and Italy) for pilgrimage and many times (too many to count) to South America to explore the intersection between culture, consciousness and ancient, traditional healing models.

 I also made my way around the medicine wheel at Alberto Villoldo’s Four Winds Society (in Joshua Tree, California).
 This meant learning about the philosophy and practical application of energy medicine in a synthesis of ancient and modern techniques.